How the Depop Algorithm Works in 2026 (And How to Beat It)

 Working With the Algorithm, Not Against It

-That means: list consistently, refresh strategically, write descriptions buyers can find, take photos that stop the scroll, and respond to messages like your visibility depends on it — because it does.
+List consistently, refresh strategically, write descriptions buyers can find, take photos that stop the scroll, and respond to messages like your visibility depends on it — because it does.
+The sellers who treat Depop like a passive listing service wonder why nothing sells.
+The sellers who treat it like the social platform it is tend to do just fine.

 depop algorithmdepop tipsdepop sellingdepop visibilitydepop search